 As guardianship laws vary by state, it’s a good idea to consult a qualified attorney in your state if your loved one needs a temporary guardianship.

 One form of temporary guardianship is the emergency guardianship.This guardianship is generally granted where an emergency exists and someone is needed to give approval for the person to receive immediate services.
 A temporary guardian is appointed by the court to serve during the emergency only.

 Generally, the person being served by the temporary guardian is disabled or incapacitated in some way.
 The court must determine that this person is unable to make the decisions because of minor age, mental disability, addiction, debilitating disease, or some other similar limitation.
 The court must generally also determine that if a guardian isn’t appointed, the person is at risk of serious harm or even death.
 Finally, the court must determine that there’s no other person available who can make the emergency decisions for the incapacitated person.

 The emergency guardianship order is generally granted for a short period, long enough to properly handle the emergency.
 For example, in Ohio, the emergency guardian may only act for up to 72 hours.
 After the emergency has ended or subsided, the temporary guardian must file a report with the court detailing the nature of the services he or she provided and describing the outcome.

 Guardianship, whether testamentary or temporary, can become quite confusing.
-It is easy to misunderstand the definition of either one.
-If you have questions about guardianship laws, your best bet is to speak with an attorney well-versed in guardianship matters.
-You can begin today with a free case review at no obligation to you.
+It is easy to misunderstand the definition of either one and the stakes can be enormous.
+If you have questions about guardianship laws or have concerns specific to your situation, you may benefit from speaking with a local family law attorney.